-All women experience vaginal discharge, especially during their childbearing years.
+All women experience vaginal discharge, especially during childbearing years.
 Normal discharge should appear white or yellow.
-The amount of discharge changes during different phases of your menstrual cycle.
+The amount of discharge can change during different phases of your menstrual cycle.
 Unusual changes in your vaginal discharge may be symptoms of an infection.

-Your doctor might order an endocervix culture when:
+Your doctor might order an endocervical culture if:

-- your discharge has significantly increased or decreased
+- the quantity of your vaginal discharge has significantly increased or decreased

 - you have pelvic pain